-It’s Recovery Month 2019 and we’re excited to be launching recoveryvoices.org, our digital hub for local leaders, coalitions, and advocates dedicated to advancing positive recovery outcomes in their communities.
+It’s 2020 and we’re excited to be launching recoveryvoices.com, our digital hub for local leaders, coalitions, and advocates dedicated to advancing positive recovery outcomes in their communities.
 Together, we can end America’s long-standing addiction crisis, one community at a time.

 What is the Recovery Advocacy Project?

 Recovery Advocacy Project (RAP) is a 501(c)4 not-for-profit organization created to promote recovery from addiction and mental health disorders through sound policy and laws protecting the civil and human rights of those in or seeking recovery.
 RAP’s focus is leadership development, grassroots organizing, and mobilizing people in recovery, family members, allied organizations, and friends.